 Programme subject to change.

-Free entry on reservation for half a day
+Free entry on reservation for half-day

 Francois Wisard, historian, Historical Service, Federal Department of Foreign Affairs